 The alternative investment must be “titled” with the vesting name of the SD-IRA or else the investment will lose it’s qualified (tax-sheltered) status.

 The name of the IRA account (i.e., Preferred Trust Company, LLC FBO (For the Benefit Of) Jane Doe, IRA) is important for properly titling investments and assets.
 (Please see Titling an Investment)

-As a self-directed custodian, Preferred Trust Company does not endorse, offer, or sell any investments.
-Preferred Trust Company does not provide any tax or legal advice.
+As a self-directed custodian, Preferred Trust does not endorse, offer, or sell any investments.
+Preferred Trust does not provide any tax or legal advice.
 Resources are provided for general information.
 We strongly recommend that the investor seek professional advice from the appropriate legal, accounting, and/or tax professionals prior to making any investment decisions.
-Selection of the investments and the performance of those investments are the sole responsibility of the investor and not Preferred Trust Company.
+Selection of the investments and the performance of those investments are the sole responsibility of the investor and not Preferred Trust.